 On December 11, 1843, Robert Koch, the founder of modern bacteriology, was born.
 He is known for his role in identifying the specific causative agents of tuberculosis, cholera, and anthrax and for giving experimental support for the concept of infectious disease.
 As a result of his groundbreaking research on tuberculosis, Koch received the Nobel Prize in Physiology or Medicine in 1905.

+Robert Koch was born in Clausthal, Lower Saxony, as the third of a total of 13 children of Hermann Koch (1814-1877), the Steiger and later Geheimen Bergrat and his wife Mathilde (née Biewend, 1818-1871).
+Of the children, nine boys and two girls survived infancy.
+Robert’s father was quickly promoted and from 1853 supervised the entire mining of the Oberharz.
 As a young boy, Robert Koch learned reading and writing auto didactic and starting from 1848 he was taught by a private teacher followed by a grammar school.
 His grandfather was the one who introduced the curious boy how to handle the microscope, which highly influenced his decision in enrolling at the University of Göttingen, Germany in order to study medicine.
 Right at the end of his time at the university, Koch was taught by Rudolf Virchow, the father of modern pathology.
 In the 1870s during the Franco-Prussian War, Koch gained much experience with the typhoid fever and started with own studies on bacteria.
 After leading an expedition researching for cholera in India and Egypt, Robert Koch started his career in Berlin.
 In 1885, he became professor at the institute for hygiene, which was part of the university of Berlin and retired in 1904.

 In the 1880’s, Koch started his experiments on tuberculosis.
 In these years, many scientists did not believe that the illness was infectious.
 Koch began experimenting with guinea pigs, which was at first more fruitful than a culture medium.
 He innovated the procedure drastically and finally, at attempt number 271, he discovered the causative agent.
 Shortly after, Koch held his very famous speech at the physiological society of Berlin on his findings and it is reported that the audience was so stunned and impressed that afterwards, that there was complete silence.
 The effect was immense.
 Tuberculosis was finally accepted as a “stand alone” illness and Koch became famous.